-This website covers the details of the Essure litigation, including the connection to severe abdominal injuries, recalls, settlements and providing you legal help.
+This website covers the details of the Essure litigation, including the connection to severe abdominal injuries.

 Hundreds of claims have been filed against Bayer and Conceptus Inc. (the manufacturers of Essure) by women who have suffered severe abdominal damage when the birth control device moves and punctures the uterus and fallopian tubes.